EPIPHANY

 Matthew 2: 1-12

 Epiphany is a Greek word which means to manifest or to reveal something that is hidden.
 For Christianity, it is the manifestation of Jesus to the nations.
 “Long ago God spoke to our ancestors in many and various ways by the prophets, but in these last days he has spoken to us by a Son…” (Hebrews 1:1).
 Today we celebrate the moment when God revealed his face to humanity which was kept hidden in times past.
 Popularly known as the celebration of the three kings or magi, there is more to consider in the historical and symbolic meanings of this feast.
+At the time of the magi, there was an expectation that a ruler of the world would be born from Judea who would bring peace.
+When this expectation came to pass, what were the responses of the first invitees to see God’s face for the first time?

 The scribes and the chief priests knew where the Messiah would be born based on their knowledge of scriptures: “In Bethlehem of Judea…” They represented the theological experts and spiritual leaders of Israel during that time but they responded with indifference like scholars responding to a dead text.
 They represent those who are engrossed with the doctrinal texts but would never dare to experience the living God.